Expat Exchange

 When we asked about the schools in Wassenaar, they said...

 "The International School of The Hague (ISH) is one of the best international schools in Wassenaar.
 It is a non-profit, co-educational day school offering an international curriculum for students aged 3 to 18.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 It offers a rigorous academic program, with a focus on developing critical thinking skills, problem solving, and creativity.
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The British School in The Netherlands (BSN) is another excellent international school in Wassenaar.
 It is a co-educational day school offering an international curriculum for students aged 3 to 18.
 The school is accredited by the Council of International Schools and the British Schools Overseas.
 It offers a comprehensive academic program, with a focus on developing global citizenship and leadership skills.
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The International School Wassenaar (ISW) is a bilingual school in Wassenaar, offering an international curriculum for students aged 3 to 18.
 The school is accredited by the Council of International Schools and the Dutch Ministry of Education.
 It offers a rigorous academic program, with a focus on developing critical thinking skills, problem solving, and creativity.
-The school also offers a wide range of extracurricular activities, including sports, music, and art," remarked one expat living in Wassenaar with children attending .
+The school also offers a wide range of extracurricular activities, including sports, music, and art," said one expat in Wassenaar with children at .

 Other Questions: